wp-plugins/zedity/readme.txt

 * **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're now able to implement any creative design you like!

-* **Time and Money Saving**: what used to take you hours, will take only minutes with Zedity!
+* **Time and Money Saving**: what used to take you hours, will take only minutes with Zedity.
 Furthermore, since you can do it without hiring developers, you can save money too.

 >Zedity is already available in multiple languages, in addition to **English**:
 **Czech**, **French**, **German**, **Greek**, **Indonesian**, **Italian**, **Polish**, **Russian**, **Spanish**, **Ukrainian**.
 Isn't your language available yet?
 Be the first to translate Zedity into your language to [enter the "Hall of Fame" and get rewarded with a special promo code!](http://zedity.com/translate/)

-**Here is the video of Zedity 1.0 (first milestone!):**
+**Here is the video of Zedity 1.0 (the first milestone!):**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]

 **Discover more about Zedity:**